Nakul-krishna-R/Nakul-krishna-R/README.md

 - 💞️ I’m looking to collaborate on open-source data science projects, especially those related to infrastructure, transport, and climate
 - 📫 How to reach me: nakulkrishna96@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I started in physics, but now I simulate traffic jams for fun (and science!)